-While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
-At Bryant, approximately 60% of students took out student loans averaging $13,398 a year.
-That adds up to $53,592 over four years for those students.
+Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
+At Bryant, approximately 58% of students took out student loans averaging $14,291 a year.
+That adds up to $57,164 over four years for those students.

 Contact details for Bryant are given below.

 |Human Resource Management||24||$59,894|

 |Communication & Media Studies||23||$44,312|